croaky/laptop/books/sicp.md

 This process does not expand and contract.
 At each step for `n`,
-it keeps track of the current values of the variables `product`, `counter`, and `max-count`.
+it keeps track of the current values of the vars `product`, `counter`, and `max-count`.

 An iterative process has a fixed number of state variables,